dougeby/IntuneDocs/intune/what-is-intune.md

 ---
 # required metadata

-title: Introduction to Intune on the Azure portal
+title: Introduction to Intune in the Azure portal
-titleSuffix: "Intune on Azure"
+titlesuffix: "Azure portal"
-description: Get the basics about Intune on the Azure portal, and how it can help you manage your devices."
+description: Get the basics about Intune in the Azure portal, and how it can help you manage your devices."
 keywords:
 author: robstackmsft
 ms.author: robstack